Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: System Overview

-\myparagraph{System setup.} Our system features a 6DOF ABB IRB 1600id robot arm next to four picking work-cells.
-The robot arm's end-effector is a multi-functional gripper with two fingers for parallel-jaw grasps and a retractable suction cup (\figref{fig:gripper}).
+\mypara{System setup.} Our system features a 6DOF ABB IRB 1600id robot arm next to four picking work-cells.
+The robot arm's end-effector is a multi-functional gripper with two fingers for parallel-jaw grasps and a retractable suction cup (Fig.~\ref{fig:gripper}).
 This gripper was designed to function in cluttered environments: finger and suction cup length are specifically chosen such that the bulk of the gripper body does not need to enter the cluttered space.

-Each work-cell has a storage bin and four statically-mounted RealSense SR300 RGB-D cameras (\figref{fig:setup-wide}): two cameras overlooking the storage bins are used to infer grasp affordances, while the other two pointing towards the robot gripper are used to recognize objects in the gripper.
+Each work-cell has a storage bin and four statically-mounted RealSense SR300 RGB-D cameras (Fig.\ref{fig:setup-wide}): two cameras overlooking the storage bins are used to infer grasp affordances, while the other two pointing upwards towards the robot gripper are used to recognize objects in the gripper.
+For the two cameras used to infer grasp affordances, we find that placing them at opposite viewpoints of the storage bins provides good visual coverage of the objects in the bin.
+Adding a third camera did not significantly improve visual coverage.
+For the other two cameras used for object recognition, having them at opposite viewpoints enables us to immediately reconstruct a near-complete 3D point cloud of the object while it is being held in the gripper.
+These 3D point clouds are useful for planning object placements in the storage system.

 Although our experiments were performed with this setup, the system was designed to be flexible for picking and placing between any number of reachable work-cells and camera locations.
 Furthermore, all manipulation and recognition algorithms in this paper were designed to be easily adapted to other system setups.